 The Trust encourages all of the Trustees to attend the Annual Meeting, and expects that all Trustees will attend the Annual Meeting absent a valid reason such as a scheduling conflict.
-All of the Trustees attended the Annual Meeting of Shareholders held on April 3, 2014.
+All of the Trustees attended the Annual Meeting of Shareholders held on April 2, 2015, except for Justin F. Meng, who was not appointed to the Board until February 2016.
+John A. Aiello attended the 2015 Annual Meeting of Shareholders in his capacity as the Executive Secretary of the Trust.